-Janelle Adams Appointed as Minister Council to High Council in UK | SVG-TV
+Jinelle Adams Appointed as Minister Council to High Commission in UK | SVG-TV

-This country has appointed as Minister Council to the High Commission in the UK, 32-year old Janelle Adams.
+This country has appointed as Minister Council to the High Commission in the UK, 32-year old Jinelle Adams.

 This was the announcement made by Prime Minister Dr. Ralph Gonsalves at a media conference on Monday, where he outlined aspects of his succession planning which he has been executing in recent times.